UraniumNutt/Assignment1228/README.md

 # Assignment1228
-This contains all of my verilog files, waveform sceen shots, and some scratch work.
+This contains all of my Verilog files, waveform screen shots, and some scratch work.